 McConaughey's now-signature character was originally only supposed to have a few lines, but Wooderson got more screen time when one of the hired actors had some trouble fitting in with the rest of the cast.
 This resulted in Wooderson getting written into the scene on the football field, which is where he gave his “Just keep livin’” speech.
 The lines were inspired by a conversation between McConaughey and Linklater about the passing of McConaughey’s father during the first few days of filming.

-In a recent interview on WTF with Marc Maron, Linklater revealed that their dads played football together at the University of Houston, both competing at the defensive end position in the early 1950s.
+In a 2015 interview on WTF with Marc Maron, Linklater revealed that his dad and McConaughey's father played football together at the University of Houston, both competing at the defensive end position in the early 1950s.
 McConaughey's dad, Jim, would go on to be drafted by the Green Bay Packers in the 27th round of the 1953 NFL draft (they were a bit longer back then), but never played in the league.